DInfanger/pvaluefunctions/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have:

-* Corrected the title of the package to the suggested form.
+> Uwe Ligges

-* Corrected the links to CRAN to the canonical form.
+> Do not repeat the name in the title.

-* Re-checked possible mis-spelled words.
+* I have removed the package name from the title.

 ## Test environments
 * Local Windows 10 install, R 3.6.0